 How can software help with school door security?

 We know safety is your number one priority, and we’re here to help.
-When it comes to school door security, software solutions can help you enforce a broader security plan within your school or district.
+When it comes to school door security, software solutions can help you enforce a broader security and safety plan within your school or district.

 59% of school attacks involving gun violence occur during the school day, and 22% occur before school, so visitor management is absolutely key in student safety against school shooting threats.
 Use FMX’s remote locking feature to secure all school doors in an emergency with the click of your mouse, or schedule daily locking schedules around school events and class hours.